-As part of our continuous efforts to improve User Experience across applications and desktops, we are pleased to announce the addition of the Swimlane UI to Glue42 Desktop.
+As part of our continuous efforts to improve User Experience across applications and desktops, we are pleased to announce the addition of the Swimlane UI to Glue42 Enterprise.
 We developed this feature with the aim of making screen real-estate usage as efficient as possible for end users, whilst providing a means for configuring desktop layouts that optimise performance.
 The objective was to enable developers to deliver a UI that allows greater control of the user journey across apps and brings a more modern UI metaphor to suit their needs.
 The Swimlane UI improves efficiency, whilst adding another crucial layer to the governance process.

 This feature simplifies the Windows desktop environment by allowing users to drag and drop applications into a column view, which we call a ‘Swimlane’.
 The different columns in this view dynamically resize, meaning the user can expand the width of one application, simultaneously decreasing the width of its neighbouring application.
 Alternatively, if it’s more appropriate, size and position of columns can also be locked to prevent resizing.